gchure/phd/src/chapter_06/section_03_results.md

 median, and the whiskers represent 1.5 times the maximum and minimum of the interquartile region.
 Individual measurements are denoted as black points.
-The strain used for calibration of channel copy number (MLG910) is highlighted in yellow. ](../figs/fig2.pdf){#fig:boxplot}
+The strain used for calibration of channel copy number (MLG910) is highlighted in yellow. ](ch6_fig2){#fig:boxplot short-caption="Control of MscL expression and calculation of channel copy number."}

-### Performing a single-cell hypo-osmotic challenge assay ###
+### Performing a single-cell hypo-osmotic challenge assay

- &nbsp;&nbsp;&nbsp;&nbsp;To measure the channel copy number of a single cell and query its survival after a hypo-osmotic shock, we used a custom-made flow cell in which osmotic shock and growth can be monitored in real time using video microscopy ([@Fig:flow_cell]A).
+To measure the channel copy number of a single cell and query its survival after a hypo-osmotic shock, we used a custom-made flow cell in which osmotic shock and growth can be monitored in real time using video microscopy ([@Fig:flow_cell]A).
 The design and characterization of this device has been described in depth previously and is briefly described in the Materials & Methods [@bialecka-fornal2015].
 Using this device, cells were exposed to a large hypo-osmotic shock by switching between LB Lennox medium supplemented with 500 mM NaCl and LB Lennox media alone.
-All six Shine-Dalgarno modifications shown in [@Fig:boxplot]B
- (excluding MLG910) were subjected to a hypo-osmotic shock at controlled rates while under observation.
+All six Shine-Dalgarno modifications shown in [@Fig:boxplot]B (excluding MLG910) were subjected to a hypo-osmotic shock at controlled rates while under observation.
 After the application of the osmotic shock, the cells were imaged every sixty seconds for four to six hours.
 Each cell was monitored over the outgrowth period and was manually scored as either a survivor, fatality, or inconclusive observation.
 The criteria used for scoring death were the same as those previously described in Bialecka-Fornal et al. 2015 [@bialecka-fornal2015].
 Survivors were defined as cells that underwent multiple divisions post-shock.
 To qualify as survivors, cells must undergo at least two divisions, although more typically, four to eight divisions are observed without any signs of slowing down.
 Imaging is stopped when the survivors cells begin to go out of focus or overlap each other.
 Survivors do not show any sign of ceasing division.
 More information regarding this classification can be found in the Materials and Methods as well as Supplement C (Fig. S9 - S10 and Table S1 - S2).
 The brief experimental protocol can be seen in [@Fig:flow_cell]B.

 ![Experimental approach to measuring survival probability.
 (A) Layout of a home-made flow cell for subjecting cells to osmotic shock.
 Cells are